 We have compiled a short summary of the main features of RFID Standards, Barcode Standards and the differences between them.

-Using TPGTEX for your RFID smart labeling needs enables you to conform to RFID standards such as the Electronic Product Code (EPC), Department of Defense (DOD), Gen 2 standards, RFID patient identification and more.
+Using TPGTEX Label Solutions for your RFID smart labeling needs enables you to conform to RFID standards such as the Electronic Product Code (EPC), Department of Defense (DOD), Gen 2 standards, RFID patient identification and more.

-Call us at 713-726-9636 to discuss your needs.
+Email us at info@tpgtex.com to discuss your needs.

 RF tag support